D4marp/JustTrip-Travel-Agency/README.md

-# 🌍 Wonderlust – Travel Agency Website
+# 🌍 JustTrip – Travel Agency Website

-**Wonderlust** is a modern, fully responsive travel agency website built using **Next.js**, **TailwindCSS**, and **shadcn/ui**.
+**JustTrip** is a modern, fully responsive travel agency website built using **Next.js**, **TailwindCSS**, and **shadcn/ui**.
 Designed with a clean UI, intuitive layout, and seamless user experience, it serves as the perfect platform to showcase travel destinations, packages, and agency details.

 ## 🚀 Features